ilaborie/blog/src/pages/akka-http-stream-integration/index.md

 **Really**?

 Really.
-It turned out that the Stack Overflow answer was correct - **we cannot do what is in the above diagram**, as far as I checked, and I will explain why, in this article.
+It turned out that the Stack Overflow answer was correct - **we cannot do what is in the above diagram**, and I will explain why.

 ## The requirement: